pankleks/pm2-health/README.md

 ## Message batching

-Feature added in (1.11.0) allows to merge messages over certain period and send them as single message.
+Feature added in (1.11) allows to merge multiple messages over period of time and send them as single message.

 This can be used to limit number of messages sent (prevent spam).

-To enable please use following flags in `smtp` config section:
+To enable please set following properties in config section:

-- `batchPeriodM` - period (minutes) to batch, if not set batching is not enabled
+- `batchPeriodM` - period (in minutes) to batch, if not set batching is not enabled
 - `batchMaxMessages` - max. number of messages in batch (optional)

 Batch message will be send after `batchPeriodM` elapses or if number of messages collected are greater than `batchMaxMessages`.

-> `high` priority messages (as errors) are not batched, always sent immediatelly.
+> Priority messages (as exceptions etc.) are not batched and sent immediatelly.

+> It's advised to set `batchMaxMessages` to prevent huge messages.

 ## Hold notifications temporarily